roomhunter/angular-upyun/README.md

 #### Upload

+`files` is an array of files.
-It returns an array of URLs.
+`success` is a callback be passed the array of URLs.
+`failed` is a callback be passed Error.

 ```js